If you are willing to certify your SaMD – Software as a Medical Device, Maven is all prepped to guide you!

 Notified Body : Here is your CE Certificate !
 Now you can affix CE mark on the Medical Device

-Classification of the medical device software does not affect the patient directly.
-Hence, it relates mainly to the indirect harms from the failures.
+Classification of medical device software does not directly impact the patient but is primarily concerned with indirect harms resulting from failures.

-Allow us to explain that “Software is also defined as an Active Medical Device”
+Allow us to explain that “Software is also defined as an Active Medical Device”, reinforcing its significance in modern healthcare solutions.

 “Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes is classified as class IIa, except if such decisions have an impact that may cause: